-During the course of its life in the QFC, a QFC entity must make a variety of filings with the CRO.
+During the course of its life in the QFC, an LLC, LLP or branch must make a variety of filings with the CRO.
 The nature of these will depend on the type of legal entity that has been established.

-Some filings are "time driven" and must be made on an annual basis and some are "event driven" and will arise when circumstances relating to the QFC entity change.
+Some filings are "time driven" and must be made on an annual basis and some are "event driven" and will arise when circumstances relating to the LLC, LLP or branch change.
 The CRO has published a number of guides to assist firms in this regard.
-These also are available on QFC website.
 Below are some of the compliance matters for the various forms of QFC firms.